Mahadev-Bolde/delta-demo/README.md

 # delta-demo
-This is learning for git and github
+This is learning for git and github.